-Current employee changes to Optional Life Insurance: If you are a current employee and want to apply or increase your Optional Life Insurance, you must complete and send the Medical History Statement Form to the Standard Insurance Company.
+Current employee changes to Optional Life Insurance: If you are a current employee and want to apply or increase your Optional Life Insurance, you must complete and send the Medical History Statement Form to The Standard Insurance Company.

-Policy Current Employee Enrolling or Increasing Life Insurance Amounts Employee policy Employee can apply for or increase up to \$1 million dollars, at any time during the year.
-Subject to approval from the Standard Insurance Company.
-Beneficiary: Employee names beneficiary Spouse/partner policy Employee can apply for up to \$500,000, for an eligible spouse/partner (not to exceed employee's Optional Life Insurance amount), at any time during the year.
-Subject to approval from the Standard Insurance Company.
-Beneficiary: Employee Child policy Employee can elect, in flat amounts of \$5,000 or \$10,000, for an eligible child or children not to exceed employee's Optional Life Insurance amount, only during Open Enrollment or certain Qualifying Life Changes.
+Current Employee Enrolling or Increasing Life Insurance Amounts:

+Policy Type Enrollment Amounts Employee policy Beneficiary: employee names beneficiary Employee can apply for or increase up to \$1 million dollars, at any time during the year.
+Subject to approval from The Standard Insurance Company.
+Spouse/partner policy Beneficiary: employee Child policy Beneficiary: employee Employee can elect, in flat amounts of \$5,000 or \$10,000, for an eligible child or children not to exceed employee's Optional Life Insurance amount, only during Open Enrollment or certain Qualifying Life Changes.
+Review the Qualifying Life Changes website to learn more.
 No medical history is required.
-Beneficiary: Employee

-Adding or Increasing Optional Life Insurance Amount
+Adding or Increasing Optional Life Insurance Amount:

-- 1. Complete and sign the Medical History Statement (PDF) as evidence of insurability (EOI) - 2.
-Send in form
+- Complete and sign the Medical History Statement as evidence of insurability (EOI) 1 - Send in form.
+2.

-The Standard Insurance Company Medical Underwriting 900 SW Fifth Avenue, Portland, OR 97204
+The Standard Insurance Company Medical Underwriting 900 SW Fifth Avenue Portland, OR 97204

 - 3. Approval - The Standard will notify the applicant and the university when application is approved. - Effective date of the policy is the date of approval by The Standard. - Premiums are effective the first day of the month following the approval date. - The university will notify the applicant when approval is received.
-At that time the applicant will designate beneficiaries and indicate tobacco usage via the provided form.
+At that time, the applicant will designate beneficiaries and indicate tobacco usage via the provided form.

-EOI: By signing the Medical History Statement (PDF), the applicant is authorizing the Standard Insurance Company to obtain information about the applicant's health, undergo a physical examination, if required, which may include blood testing, and provide any additional information about the applicant's insurability that The Standard may reasonably require.
+EOI: By signing the Medical History Statement, the applicant is authorizing The Standard Insurance Company to obtain information about the applicant's health, undergo a physical examination, if required, which may include blood testing, and provide any additional information about the applicant's insurability that The Standard may reasonably require.